Temescal, Oakland, California: History

-The earliest telegraph wire from Oakland to Sacramento went through the area, up Claremont Avenue and over the hills at Claremont Canyon.
-Temescal was the site of agriculture, cattle grazing and greenhouses when, in the 1890s, an opera house was built in parkland north of the creek crossing at 51st street.
-The area grew and was developed into Idora Park, the earliest "trolley park" in the East Bay.
-In 1929 the amusement park was closed and was razed in 1930.
-A plan to build mid-rise apartment blocks called the Midtown District fell through, and a tract of storybook houses was built on the site between 1930 and 1934.
-It is reported to be the first development in the American west with underground utilities.

 Until the early 20th century, a wide wooden bridge spanned Temescal Creek, carrying both road (Telegraph Avenue) and railroad tracks.

 The horsecar line to the University of California along today's Telegraph Avenue (then called Humboldt Avenue in Oakland and Choate in Berkeley) operated out of a horse barn at 51st and Telegraph.
 When the horsecar was replaced by electric streetcars, the horse barn was replaced by a carbarn.
 The carbarn became the Western Carhouse of the Key System's streetcar division, the East Bay Street Railways.
-When the streetcars ceased operation in November of 1947, the car barn was remodeled to become Vern's market.
+When the streetcars ceased operation in November 1947, the car barn was remodeled to become Vern's market.
 Vern's closed in the 1970s and the building sat vacant for years.
 Eventually it was demolished and replaced by a strip mall, including a Walgreens store.

 Geography

 The neighborhood's boundaries have changed substantially over time and have often been considered different by different groups of people.
 The modern neighborhood's western bound is generally considered to be the Grove-Shafter Freeway (State Route 24), due to the visual divide of the elevated freeway.
 However, some consider Martin Luther King Jr. Way to be the western border.
 The eastern bound is generally considered to be Broadway.
 The northern bound historically is considered to end at Alcatraz Avenue & Shattuck (at the South Berkeley border), and the southern bound to be either 36th or 40th Street.